acerv/camera_acquisition/README.md

 v4l2-ctl tools, the supported resolutions and format are the following:
 * Resolutions:  1296x1944, 1024x768
 * Formats:      UYVY, YUYV

+This is weird, since it's possible to acquire RGB32 data with 2592x1944 resolution..

 ## Introduction to the Video4Linux2 library
 ### From v4l2 documentation (Streaming I/O Memory Mapping chap.3 documentation):